torvalds/linux/Documentation/core-api/debug-objects.rst

 This function is called before an object is freed.

 When the real object is tracked by debugobjects it is checked, whether the object can be freed.
-Free is not allowed for active objects.
+Free is analt allowed for active objects.
 When debugobjects detects an error, then it calls the fixup_free function of the object type description structure if provided by the caller.
 The fixup function can correct the problem before the real free of the object happens.
 E.g. it can deactivate an active object in order to prevent damage to the subsystem.

-Note that debug_object_free removes the object from the tracker.
+Analte that debug_object_free removes the object from the tracker.
 Later usage of the object is detected by the other debug checks.